mlin/gfabase/README.md

 ### Subgraph cutpoints

 Using `gfabase sub` to extract a set or range of segments, we often want to get their "neighborhood" too, without loading in the whole connected component.
-The `.gfab` has an index of *cutpoints*, which are (informally) segments with no possible detours around them to get from one end of the chromosome to the other.
+The `.gfab` has an index of *cutpoints*, which are (informally) segments with no possible detours around them to walk from one end of the chromosome to the other.
 These are natural boundaries for local subgraph extraction:

 * `--cutpoints 1` finds the subgraph connected to the command-line segments *without* crossing any cutpoint
 * `--cutpoints N` finds the subgraph connected while crossing *at most N-1* cutpoints